logdna/logdna-agent-v2/docs/README.md

 ### Configuring Metrics Reporter Statistics

-With this enabled the agent will pull from the kubernetes metrics-server, process the usage statistics and display them with log lines in the web app.
+With this enabled the agent will pull from the kubernetes metrics-server, this allows the agent to report on CPU/Memory usage statistics for pods and nodes in the cluster.
+These statistics will be viewable on the web application for individual log lines showing usage for the pod and node associated with that log line.

+Reach out to Mezmo to get this feature enabled on the web application in addition to this configuration.

 To control whether the LogDNA agent reports usage statistics use the `LOGDNA_LOG_REPORTER_METRICS` environment variable with one of these two values: